 Rainwater may not be drinkable by us but it can be used for a variety of other tasks which are affected by water limitations such as hosepipe bans.
 These tasks can include watering plants and lawns, washing cars and a water source for animals.
 Particularly clean collected water can also be used to flush your toilet, wash clothes and even shower.
 Rainwater harvesting is a sensible and environmentally choice for you and your family, encouraged by the Australian Government.

-If you’re interested in the installation of a water tank at your property, contact Twin Electrics & Plumbing today.
+If you’re interested in the installation of a water tank or need water tank maintenance at your property, contact Twin Electrics & Plumbing today.
 The sooner you install your new tank, the sooner you can begin to catch the winter rains and begin to fill your personal, eco water storage.
+Also you can contact us for blocked drain issues.
+We have highly qualified licensed and fully insured technicians.
 Call today and speak to an expert to book your appointment.